ubco-W2022T1-cosc301/project-group29/final_report_group29.md

 *From data from Research Question 1, we determined that the most drastic changes of dewpoints show up in summer from analyzing average dewpoint readings recorded at Estes Park, Colorado, 2010 to 2019.
 Therefore, the Etes Park mostly to experiences severe weather during that season.
 When looking at year-based weather pleasantness, the most consistent distribution of dewpoint depression month wise shows up in 2016.
 Hence, that year has been studied and shown to be the most comfortable one in that region.*

 *From the data above in Research Question 2, we are able to conclude that average windspeeds would be sufficient to produce energy in the region and turbine operations would not be directly hindered significantly from average precipitation in the area; although granted energy output would not be robust.
 Additionally, we were able to conclude that if installed, wind turbines should face a westward direction for optimal energy production as this is were the majority of wind came from.*

+*From data from Research Question 3, we discovered that the average humidity is highly related to the average temperature.
+The average humidity increased as the average temperature decreased.
+Hence, colder at Estes Park, Colorado, wetter there will be.
+Although there could be several days that go to the opposite way, this conclusion is able to suit nearly all days and years at Estes Park.*